NicklasVraa/Color-manager/readme.md

 - [x] Command-line interface.
 - [x] Graphical user interface based on the GTK framework.
 - [x] Python pip package.
-- [x] Support pngs and jpgs.
-- [ ] Speed up multichrome recoloring for pngs and jpgs.
+- [x] Full support for pngs and jpgs.
 - [ ] Basic framework for manipulating GTK, Cinnamon and Metacity themes.
 - [ ] Intelligent color inversion function.
 - [ ] Function for adding basic geometry to the backgrounds of icons.